User Access Review Best PracticesPublished March 23, 2017 by Karen Walsh • 8 min read

 User Access Review Best Practices

-When media approaches information security, passwords get the most lines.
+When the media approaches information security, passwords get the most coverage.
 Password stealing is interesting and sexy.
-However, when it comes to user access reviews, password safety is the lowest risk of all.
-Reviewing user access is less about reviewing password safety and more about reviewing how much information an employee needs to do their job.
+However, when it comes to information security threats, password safety is the lowest risk of all.
+User access reviews assess more vulnerable areas: how much information an employee needs to do their job.

-With the human and electronic risks, internally monitoring your company’s user access is one way to protect information.
-Six to twelve months is a long time in the user access lifecycle.
-Particularly in larger corporations, employees enter and exit your workforce on a rotating basis.
+Internally monitoring your company’s user access is one way to protect information from both human and electronic risks.
+A lot can change in six to twelve months, and data needs evolve throughout the user access lifecycle.
+Particularly in larger corporations, employees enter and exit their workforce on a rotating basis.
 Further, they change positions within your organization.

 How To Make User Access Reviews Effective